practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Groovy/README.md

 So, Groovy allows static compilation to JVM bytecode, a fact which usually improves the execution speed of a Groovy program (though and in average, it probably won't beat Java in terms of execution speed).

-But I think that the real appeal of Groovy lies in its **much simpler syntax** compared to Java, while being fully compatible with the Java ecosystem.
+But I think that the real appeal of Groovy lies in its **much simpler syntax** compared to Java, while being (almost) fully compatible with the Java ecosystem.

 Same like Scala and Kotlin, Groovy also allows functional programming.